Best usage-based billing platforms for AI in 2026: a direct comparison

 Solvimon

-Solvimon is billing infrastructure for the AI and hybrid economy, built by the team that ran billing at €1T+ annual volume at Adyen.
+Solvimon is billing infrastructure for the AI and hybrid economy, built for 1M TPS and companies getting ready to IPO.
 The product handles every pricing model you'll encounter at scale: subscription, usage, credits and wallets, hybrid plans, and enterprise commits, through a single unified ledger.
 Integrations include HubSpot, Salesforce, Xero, NetSuite, and Snowflake.

 For AI companies billing on token consumption or agent actions, Solvimon handles the event volumes that break Stripe Billing.
 For companies that have outgrown their first billing system and are rebuilding for hybrid pricing at scale, it is the architecture that doesn't require custom orchestration code on top.